 The Humanitarian Leadership Academy has a clear mission: to enable people to better prepare for, respond to and recover from crises.
 To achieve this, the Academy acts as a catalyst for the improved quality, accessibility and sustainability of humanitarian learning.
 It aims to systematically remove barriers to learning opportunities, thereby democratising access to essential knowledge and skills, so that humanitarian work is more effective, immediate, and local – saving lives and safeguarding livelihoods as a result.

 As part of this mission, we are accelerating our ambition to create truly localised learning.
 We are developing several joint initiatives with local partners who have established presence in the locations where we need to reach those most vulnerable to disasters and crises.
 This model and way of working will be more impactful and cost-effective, ensuring that we shift the power to local partners.
 The result will be new and contextually relevant learning opportunities that will be made available on Kaya.

-We are delighted to announce that we have partnered with CODE NGO (Caucus of Development NGO Networks) in the Philippines and with the Global Health Institute of the American University of Beirut in the Middle East.
-In East Africa and Bangladesh, we are continuing to have discussions with potential partners.
+We are delighted to announce that we have already partnered with CODE NGO (Caucus of Development NGO Networks) in the Philippines, BRAC in Bangladesh, and the Global Health Institute of the American University of Beirut in the Middle East.
+More partnerships will be announced in the future.